 A quick sniff and that natural smell of zen a place like YO1 embodies immediately took my stress level from a high eight to a cool four.

-Shortly after, my team of health advisors took action to assess my personal health concerns, making the most of my visit.
+Shortly after, my team of health advisors took action.
+They assessed my personal health concerns—making the most of my visit.

 “Are you vegan?”

 No, thank you.
 I spent too many years on the anorexic fast to consider this.
 Personal choices and self-awareness.
 Oh, and do you have coffee?

 They do.
 It’s not encouraged to drink coffee, but there’s an understanding of balance and flexibility.

 Finding out my dosha composition and balance (or lack thereof) was next.
 This was fascinating to uncover.
 I found out I that I am mainly Pitta (the fire and water sign), with the presence of all three doshas.
 This makes me equally weird and special at the same time.

 All of this information helped to create my personalized wellness agenda.
 This looked like a blend of mud and hydrotherapies, healing massages, acupuncture, yoga classes, juices from the juice bar (which are optional) and morning Kriyas for cleansing.